 With countless tools available, we’ve been testing to see how the strengths and limitations of each fit into our design process.
 Just like any software, it’s not the tool that makes the designer, but the designer who uses the tool to amplify their ideas.

 As with any new software, there is no fixed formula, only testing, adaptation and critical thinking.
-See our example of taking our Dweebies mascot beyond Adobe Illustrator to Midjourney to make it 3D with a crochet texture.
+See our example of taking our Dweebies mascot beyond Adobe Illustrator to Midjourney to make it 3D with a crochet texture in our AI enhancing design blog.

 Social Media and Search Console